Skip to content

 Tests

-The cmd-stream-go module includes only a few integration tests, while each submodule (see the Architecture section) has approximately 90% test coverage.
+The main cmd-stream-go module contains basic integration tests, while each submodule (see Architecture) has approximately 90% code coverage.

 Benchmarks